marcalexiei/fastify-type-provider-zod/README.md

 ---

-As of 2025-08-31 the implementation from the original fork have diverged so I'll stop updating this section.
+As of 2025-08-31 the implementation from the upstream repository have diverged so I'll stop updating this section.